Big boost for Ivanka's paid parental leave plan

 Donald Trump had originally called for six weeks of paid leave for new moms.
 Women's advocates bashed him for putting forward a half-baked idea that didn't even include dads.
 Once he took office, Trump expanded his plan to include all new parents, whether they adopt or have a natural birth.

 While there's a lot of support to help parents out, the big question is: Who should pay for these benefits?
-The Trump administration wants to fund it through state unemployment insurance plans, but there is a lot of concern that it would quickly run out of money in some states.
+The Trump administration wants to fund it through state unemployment insurance plans, but there is a lot of concern that there won't be enough money.

 The AEI-Brookings proposal calls for a compromise: A small payroll tax -- similar to Social Security or Medicare taxes -- to pay for it along with spending cuts in the federal budget to free up more money to make this happen.